-Our initial in vitro biocompatibility study showed that the photocured elastomers support cell adhesion and proliferation: $59 \pm 12\%$ of the primary human foreskin fibroblasts seeded on photocured PGSA attached after 4 h, as compared to the attachment on tissue cultured polystyrene (TCPS), which we set at a 100%.
-The cells were viable, assessed by trypan blue staining, as only 1.4% (\pm 0.5%) of the cells were positive.
-The attached cells showed a relatively normal morphology, as displayed in Fig. 6A-C. Fig. 6B shows a detailed SEM image of cell spreading (F = fibroblast).
-Morphometric data revealed a similar cell surface area (A) as compared to the fibroblasts seeded on TCPS (Fig. 6E, p > 0.05).
-However, the circularity index (C) was less for the fibroblasts cultured on the PGSA as compared to TCPS (Fig. 6F, p < 0.05).
+3.5.
+In Vitro Cell Adhesion and Proliferation on Photocured PGSA.
+Our initial in vitro biocompatibility study showed that the photocured elastomers support cell adhesion and proliferation: 59 \pm 12% of the primary human foreskin fibroblasts seeded on photocured PGSA attached after 4 h, as compared to the attachment on TCPS, which we set at 100%.
+The cells were viable, assessed by trypan blue staining, as only 1.4% (± 0.5 %) of the cells were positive.
+The attached cells showed a relatively normal morphology, as displayed in Figure 6A-C. Figure 6B shows a detailed SEM image of cell spreading (F = fibroblast).
+Morphometric data revealed a similar cell surface area (A) as compared to that of the fibroblasts seeded on TCPS (Figure 6E, P > 0.05).
+However, the circularity index (C) was less for the fibroblasts cultured on the PGSA as compared to TCPS (Figure 6F, P < 0.05).
 There was more variety in the morphometric data of the fibroblasts cultured on the PGSA, leading to larger standard deviations than for the fibroblasts cultured on TCPS.
 The difference of cell attachment on PGSA and TCPS might be related to several factors including surface topography and protein adsorption on the material's surface.
-The attached cells on the PGSA however proliferated in a linear fashion, forming a confluent cell monolayer at day 12 (Fig. 6D).
+The attached cells on the PGSA however proliferated in a linear fashion, forming a confluent cell monolayer at day 12 (Figure 6D).
 This shows that the in vitro biocompatibility of photocured PGSA allows for cellular attachment and subsequent proliferation into a confluent cell monolayer of primary human fibroblasts.

-Conclusions
+4. Conclusions